input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

         - If it contains a `CompressedECKeyData`
             - The `curve` MUST be the string `SECP256K1_CURVE_NAME` or `ED25519_CURVE_NAME`
             - The `x` MUST contain a valid `x` coordinate of the public key plus the extra byte indicating the sign of the `y` axis. **TODO: add encoding reference**
+- `context` field MUST contain a list of strings.
+Each string represents additional `@context` values that the resolver will use to produce JSON-LD output during DID Document generation

 **Signing and submission**
 1. Once the controller created the `CreateDIDOperation`, he can construct an `AtalaOperation` and sign it using the `SIGNATURE_ALGORITHM`.
 With that, construct a `SignedAtalaOperation` that contains the generated signature in the `signature` field; the `AtalaOperation` in the `operation` field, and the key identifier of the master key used to generate this signature in `signed_with`.
 Note that the `usage` of the key used to sign the operation MUST be `MASTER_KEY`
 2. With the `SignedAtalaOperation` the user can decide to create an `AtalaBlock` and `AtalaObject` messages, and submit a transaction himself containing the operation.
 Alternatively, he can gather more operations before submitting a transaction in order to save fees.